 Applications from institutions and scholars based in the Eastern Mediterranean are given priority with a particular focus on Cyprus, Lebanon and Syria.
 The Foundation gives preference to projects showing strong collaboration with regional partners, particularly those with local training opportunities.

-The deadline for the next round of HFF Grant Applications is 1 April 2016 and Grant Awards will normally be announced within four months.
+The deadlines for the HFF Grant Applications is 1 October and 1st April annually and Grant Awards will normally be announced within four months.
 Please use the HFF online Application Form.

 Please provide the names of two referees whom you will have contacted directly to request references to be sent to the Foundation by 15 April or 15 October (as appropriate) for your HFF grant application.
 We also reserve the right to obtain evaluations from other experts in the field on the relevant project.
 If you are a PhD student, please ask for one reference from your PhD supervisor and one from someone outside your current academic institution.
 All applicants should ensure they have informed the named referees well in advance about this request to adhere to the deadline date.
 We highly recommend that you send them copies of the application.
 It is preferable to use the HFF reference form on the website and you should advise them accordingly along with the appropriate deadline for references.

 Grantees will be required to provide a summary of their project with an image for the HFF website and upon completion of the project, grantees must provide a written report of their work and provide a separate accounting of expenses.
 All or part of grantees’ reports may be published on the HFF website and possibly in future HFF newsletters.
 A summary of our Grant Conditions can be viewed here.
 All the necessary permission must be received before any grant funds are paid.
 Credit should be given to the Foundation and the HFF logo should be used on any publicity related to the project supported by an HFF grant as appropriate.

 Decisions on grant awards are final and no feedback will be given on any applications.
 Late applications will not be considered.